gigaj0ule/system42/README.md

 ## Supported MCU

 Right now, only the STM32F103 and STM32F405/7 MCUs are supported.
-By default the build system will use the STM32F103.
-If you are building for the F407, use the following command:
+By default the build system will use the STM32F103C8T6.
+If you are building for something else, use the following command:

     sudo make SRC=demo MCU_FAMILY=$FAMILY clean upload-all